Cofer Black

+Early life

 A native of Ridgefield, Connecticut, Black completed his BA at the University of Southern California in 1973.
 The next year he earned a master's degree in international relations, also at USC.
-Following his masters, he initially enrolled in a doctoral program at USC, but left in 1975 to join the CIA.
+He then was accepted to a doctoral program at USC, but left in 1975 to join the CIA.

 CIA career up to 1999

 At the CIA, Black trained for the clandestine service and volunteered for Africa based on his knowledge of the region from childhood travels with his father across the continent.
-During his CIA career, Black served six foreign tours in field management positions.

-Initially, he worked as a case officer in Lusaka, Zambia during the Rhodesian Bush War.
+Initially, he worked as a case officer in Lusaka, Zambia, during the Rhodesian Bush War.
 He then transferred to Somalia, where he served for two years during the conflict between Ethiopians and Somalis.
 He worked in South Africa during the National Party government's war against guerrilla movements opposing the apartheid system.
 While assigned to Kinshasa, Zaire, Black was involved in the Reagan Administration's covert action program to arm anti-communist guerrillas in neighboring Angola.

 In 1993, Black transferred from London to Khartoum, Sudan, where he served as CIA station chief until 1995.
-This was at a low point in U.S.-Sudanese relations, particularly over the latter country's sponsorship of terror and the harboring of Al Qaeda founder Osama bin Laden.
-Black oversaw the collection of human intelligence on terrorist cells and support structures, and toward the end of his tenure, was targeted by Al Qaeda for assassination (see Woodward, Bush at War, p.
+This was at a low point in U.S.-Sudanese relations, due to the latter's sponsorship of terrorism and the harboring of Carlos the Jackal and al-Qaeda founder Osama bin Laden.
+Black oversaw the collection of human intelligence (HUMINT) on terrorist cells and support structures; toward the end of his tenure, he was targeted by Al Qaeda for assassination (see Woodward, Bush at War, p.
 9).
-Black was also responsible for the collection of intelligence that led to the 1994 capture of the terrorist known as Carlos the Jackal.

 In 1995, Black was named the Task Force Chief in the Near East and South Asia Division.
 From June 1998 through June 1999, he served as the Deputy Chief of the Latin America Division.

 Director of CTC (1999–2002)

 In June 1999 Director of Central Intelligence George Tenet named Black director of the CIA's Counterterrorist Center (CTC).
 In this capacity, Black served as the CIA Director's Special Assistant for Counterterrorism as well as the National Intelligence Officer for Counterterrorism.
-Black's promotion was a part of Tenet's "grand plan" for dealing with al-Qaeda.
+Black's promotion was a part of Tenet's "grand plan" for dealing with Al Qaeda.
 Black was the operational chief in charge of this effort.
 Tenet also put "Richard," one of his own assistants, in charge of the CTC's bin Laden tracking unit.
-Black still headed the CTC at the time of the attacks of September 11, 2001.
+Black still headed the CTC at the time of the September 11, 2001 attacks on the World Trade Center.